Ephenodrom/Dart-Basic-Utils/README.md

 Helper class for simple math operations like calculating circular area or converting length units.

 ### HttpUtils
-Helper class for simple http operations like sending requsts.
-Includes logging of requests and responses.
+Helper class for simple http operations like sending requests.

 ## Changelog
 For a detailed changelog, see the [CHANGELOG.md](CHANGELOG.md) file